MinaProtocol/mina/src/app/website/posts/zkp.markdown

 ## What are Zero-knowledge Proofs?

-Let’s say you have a secret.
-Recall that, using ZKPs, you can prove that you have the secret without even revealing the it.

-Now let’s look at a puzzle and see how you could convince anybody that you know a solution without revealing it.
+Now let’s consider a puzzle and see how you could convince anybody that you know a solution without revealing it.

 ### A Puzzle called 3-Coloring.